lguibr/luisguilher.me/CURRICULUM.md

 ### Highlights

-- Architecture: Designed the _Find Me a Truck_ multi-agent system, automating a negotiation flow previously handled manually.
-Reduced end-to-end response time from 3+ minutes → < 1 minute, reaching dozens of truckers per request.
+- Architecture: Designed the _Find Me a Truck_ multi-agent system, automating a negotiation flow previously handled manually by clients.
 - Performance: Reduced LLM latency by +66% with parallel execution, conditional routing, and aggressive caching.
+- Reduced end-to-end response time from 3+ minutes → < 1 minute, from requesting a truck to reach several truckers at whatsapp.
-- Computer Vision: Added segmentation to the OCR pipeline, improving vehicle identification accuracy by 6%.
+- Computer Vision: Added segmentation to the OCR pipeline, using SAM (Segment Anything Model) improving vehicle identification accuracy by 6%.
 - Leadership: Documented internal architecture standards, Git processes, and delivery workflows.
 Mentored engineers across backend, AI, and frontend workstreams.
+Present several knowledge sharing sessions to the team.

 ### Techs